abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 very good teaching, isn’t it?

 It’s like the mood of the mind.
 It can be so persistent when it’s stuck on some track, excited, irritated, or worried about something.
 There seems to be a coloring of the whole world. *This is my problem.
 I’m supposed to worry about this.
 I have to worry about this.
 This is my project.
-The only thing that really matters in the world are the railings on the Bhikkhu Commons kuṭi or clearing the trap under the sink at Casa Serena.* The center of the world is this particular job we have, these letters that have to be written or this meal that has to be cooked.
+The only thing that really matters in the world are fixing the railings at the Bhikkhu Commons or clearing the trap under the sink at Casa Serena.* The center of the world is this particular job we have, these letters that have to be written or this meal that has to be cooked.
 These things that the mind latches onto seem so real and permanent—our particular projects, responsibilities, fears, hopes, and desires. *Well, of course it’s that way.
 Can’t you see?* Then suddenly—snap!
 Overnight the world changes color, and there’s a whole different mood.
-Suddenly, *Oh look, it’s all different.* How utterly transformed our perceptions can be merely by a different shape, coloring of the landscape, or the sound of the valley.
+Suddenly, *Oh look, it’s all different.* How utterly transformed our perceptions can be when there is simply a different shape, coloring of the landscape, or sound of the valley.

 This is an excellent reflection on our moods.
 When we think we’re in the middle of some difficult tangle, some big issue or conflict, an